-- FBLA membership dues are paid by 11:59 pm Eastern Time on February 1 of the current program year. - Members may compete in an event at the State Leadership Conference (SLC) more than once if they have not previously placed in the top 10 of that event at the NLC.
-If a member places in the top 10 of an event at the NLC, they are no longer eligible to compete in that event. - Members must be registered for the SLC and pay the state conference registration fee in order to participate in competitive events. - Each chapter may submit unlimited the following number of entries for this event:
+- FBLA membership dues are paid by 11:59 pm Eastern Time on February 1 of the current school year. - Members may compete in an event at SLC more than once if they have not previously placed in the top ten of that event at NLC.
+If a member places in the top ten of an event at NLC, they are no longer eligible to compete in that event. - Members must be registered for the SLC and pay the state conference registration fee to participate in competitive events. - Each competitor can only compete in two individual/team event and one chapter event (American Enterprise Project, Community Service Project, Local Chapter Annual Business Report, Partnership with Business Project). - Only competitors are allowed to plan, research, prepare, and set up their presentations. - Each competitor must compete in all parts of an event for award eligibility. - Picture identification (physical or digital: driver's license, passport, state-issued identification, or school-issued identification) matching the conference nametag is required when checking in for competitive events.